Dumbbell One Arm Row (How To, Muscles Worked, Benefits)

 Adding a pause to each rep is another way to make One Arm Rows more challenging.
 Plus, when you’re trying to build mass, time under tension is one of the biggest driving factors.
 That’s why you’ll often see sets of 8 to 10 recommended for hypertrophy.

-At the top of each rep, add a 1 to 3 second pause for each rep and then lower down slow.
+At the top of each rep, add a 1 to 3 second pause for each rep and then lower down slowly.
 You may be surprised how quickly this can light your back and biceps on fire even with a slightly lower weight.

 DB One Arm Row Alternatives